Welcome to The Digital Immigrants.

-We may use your Personal Data to contact you with newsletters, marketing or promotional materials and other information that may be of interest to you.
-You may opt out of receiving any, or all, of these communications from us by following the unsubscribe link.
+We may use your Personal Data to contact you with newsletters, marketing or promotional materials and other information that interest to you.
+You may opt out of receiving, or these communications from us by following the unsubscribe link.

-This Usage Data may include information such as your computer’s Internet Protocol address (e.g. IP address), browser type, browser version, the pages of our Service that you visit, the time and date of your visit, the time spent on those pages, unique device identifiers and other diagnostic data.
+This Usage Data may include information such as your computer’s Internet Protocol address (e.g. IP address), browser type, browser version, the pages of Service you visit, the time and date of your visit, the time spent on pages, unique device identifiers and other diagnostic data.

-When you access Service with a device, this Usage Data may include information such as the type of device you use, your device unique ID, the IP address of your device, your device operating system, the type of Internet browser you use, unique device identifiers and other diagnostic data.
+When you access Service with at device, this Usage Data may include information such as type of device you use, your device unique ID, the IP address of your device, your device operating system, the type of Internet browser you unique device identifiers and other diagnostic data.

-We may use and store information about your location if you give us permission to do so (“Location Data”).
-We use this data to provide features of our Service, to improve and customize our Service.
+We may use and store information about your location if you give us permission to (“Location Data”).
+We use data to provide features of Service, to improve and customize our Service.

-You can enable or disable location services when you use our Service at any time by way of your device settings.
+You can enable or disable location services when you use our Service at time by way your device settings.